BOA401M3 : Advanced Microbiology

 • Demonstrate oral competency in presenting the current topics in plant science

-• analyze related topics in plant science
+• Critically analyze related topics in plant science

 Course contents